 There are many different DNA testing kits that you can take in the comfort of your own home.
-So why should you buy any of the Home DNA test kits that are currently available from this company?
+So, why buy any of the Home DNA test kits that are currently available from this company?

-Well check out this review as I discuss each of the 5 kits that they offer and explain why they might be right for you!
+Well, check out this review where I discuss each of the 5 kits that they offer and explain why they might be right for you!

 |Type of Test||Autosomal (atDNA), Mitochondrial (mtDNA) and Y-Chromosome (yDNA)|

 |Normal Price||$69 – Upload Raw DNA Data|

 $69 – Paternal Lineage